Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 This is the lazy version of the meta-expression magic types.
 It's only a holder for meta-expression like `te::input_<...>`.
 The only other type that pipe is allowed to know is `te::input_<...>` to do some syntactic sugar.
 It's also a meta-expression that apply Es... to every types it receives through the subtype f.

 ### using te::eval_pipe< typename ...
 Es > = typename te::pipe_< Es... >::template f<>::type;
-This is the actual implementation of my evaluation.
+This is the actual implementation of the evaluation.
 It's similar to `te::pipe_t` but I didn't want to have such a big difference in behavior under one additional character.
 This is where all the magic happen.
 Using those three types, we can do some simple stuff.

 ```C++
     static_assert(